 SCMP did mention my name (which is how I found the article), but cannot comply with the non-commercial part of the Creative Commons license, and thus should have asked for my permission before using the image.
 Now I’ve sent them an e-mail with an invoice, for using my photo, and another 100% added for using it without permission.
 Payable in 15 business days.

 To my pleasant surprise the SCMP’s photo editor (whom I mailed), responded within 20 minutes apologising and promising payment.
+[UPDATE, that payment never materialised, and I found several other sites and companies using the same photo in their content]

 (full disclosure: I’m a board member for Open Nederland, the association of Dutch makers that serves as the Dutch chapter for Creative Commons.)